 The council has received a number of queries about the welfare of the animals and is keen to allay any fears about this.

-The reindeer provider used by the council is registered with RSPCA, complaint with Defra regulations and carries all the relevant animal movement, performance and insurance documentation.
+The reindeer provider used by the council is compliant with Defra regulations and carries all the relevant animal movement, performance and insurance documentation.

 Both the council and the provider take the welfare of the animals very seriously indeed.
 Knowsley Council only use reindeer for smaller events with no loud music and smaller crowds.
 It limits the time the animals are in the town centres to a maximum of four hours and ensures that they have shelter in the event of adverse weather.